 The provider ensured that there were suitably qualified, competent and experienced staff on duty to meet residents' current assessed needs.
 The inspector observed that the number and skill-mix of staff contributed to positive outcomes for residents using the service.
 For example, the inspector saw residents being supported to participate in a variety of home and community based activities of their own choosing.
 In addition, the provider had also ensured that the centre was well-resourced.
-For example, vehicles were available in each home visited by the inspector for residents to access their wider community.
+For example, a vehicle was available for residents to access their wider community.